 Dreamkatcha looks at JPG file formats

 There’s a great website called Fileinfo.com.
 It is a one-stop reference point for common and not-so-common file extensions.
 Every file format from JPG to TIF and D64 (the last named format being the Commodore 64’s disk file format on the slow 1541 disk drive).
 Inspired by this website is our look at the file formats you come across.
 For the first article in this series, we look at the JPG file format.
+Most images on ta website design will be comprised of JPEGS or sometimes PNG.

 The first version of the JPG file formats was released on the 18 September 1992.
 Back then, we were dabbling with Amiga 1200s; some of us at school used BBC Master System and Acorn Archimedes computers.
 At home, Commodore 64s, ZX Spectrums, and Amstrad CPCs were popular with younger children (whose elder siblings bought Amigas and Atari STs).